 Bounce rate: This is the rate at which people exit your site without being converted into a customer.
-The more time people send on your site, the better, so you'll want to work to keep your bounce rate as low as possible.
+The more time people send on your site, the better, so you'll want to work to keep your bounce rate as

 Keywords: To get the most bang from your website with search engine optimization (SEO) or Google ads, it's important to know which keywords people are searching when they find your website.
 Knowing this can also help you fine-tune the keywords you use to market your restaurant online.
 For example, if many customers found your website by searching for "pizza place near me," it's a good idea to stress your great pizza slices and pies, even if your menu is loaded with other items.